Redjumpman/Jumper-Plugins/README.md

 Pokedex cog will require two library installs.
 To install these libraries do the
 following:

--Open command prompt
+- Open command prompt
--type pip3 install tabulate
+- Type pip3 install tabulate
--press enter and let the library load
+- Press enter and let the library load
--type pip3 install beautifulsoup4
+- Type pip3 install beautifulsoup4
 -Once this has loaded you just need to install my cog!

 Then: